Azure/Azure-Sentinel/Playbooks/Get-MDEProcessActivityWithin30Mins/readme.md

 - Client ID<br />
 - Secret<br />

-The File Events are stored in a Log Analytics Workspace (preferable the one you have Sentinel enabled on) so you will need the Workspace ID and Workspace Key which can be found under Sentinel > Settings > Workspace Settings > Agents Management
+The Process Events are stored in a Log Analytics Workspace (preferable the one you have Sentinel enabled on) so you will need the Workspace ID and Workspace Key which can be found under Sentinel > Settings > Workspace Settings > Agents Management

 - Workspace ID<br />
 - Workspace Key<br />